 Hydrogen Embrittlement of Zirconium Alloys

 - Internal Hydriding.
-Inadvertent inclusion of hydrogen-containing materials inside a fuel rod can result in hydriding and thus embrittlement of fuel cladding.
+Inadvertent inclusion of hydrogen-containing materials inside a fuel rod can result in hydriding and thus embrittlement fuel cladding.
 Hydrogen sources were mainly residual moisture or organic contamination in fuel pellets/rods.
 This cause of failure has been practically eliminated through improved manufacturing.

 - Delayed hydride cracking (DHC).
 Delayed hydride cracking is time-dependent crack initiation and propagation through fracture of hydrides that can form ahead of the crack tip.
 This type of failure can be initiated by long cracks at the outer surface of the cladding, which can propagate in an axial/radial direction.
 This failure mechanism may potentially limit high burnup operation.